The best cross country running shoes

 The ultimate guide to choosing the very best cross country running shoes (and nine of our top picks).

-Despite this, if you are lacing up to race this October, then finding the best cross country running shoes can be difficult – as you’ve likely already experienced.
-Therefore, in this article, we will highlight nine of the best pairs for men and women, including a range of spikes and regular trail running shoes that work just as well on the rough, muddy, and often hectic terrain.
+In this article, we will highlight 9 of the best pairs for men and women, including a range of spikes and regular trail running shoes that work just as well on the rough, muddy, and often hectic terrain.

-We also have a plethora of advice for choosing the best shoe for you, general advice on cross country running, and a short FAQ.
+We also have a ton of advice for choosing the best shoe for you, general advice on cross country running, and a short FAQ.

 Please note: this post contains links to Amazon and other affiliate sites.
 As an amazon associate (and others), we may earn a small percentage on qualifying purchases.
 Find out more here.